-About Iruppu FallsIruppu Falls is one of the best tourist destinations of South India and a popular trekking site in Karnataka for a plethora of gems the place has in its store.
+About Iruppu FallsIruppu Falls is one of the best tourist destinations of South India, a best place in Coorg and a popular trekking site in Karnataka for a plethora of gems the place has in its store.
 It is a cascading waterfall that flows down the Bramhagiri hills nestled amidst the woodlands in the Coorg district of Karnataka.
 Iruppu Falls is also known as the Lakshmana Tirtha Falls as it originates as the tributary of River Cauvery under the same name.

 It is also popular among the pilgrims who consider the place sacred for its connection with the mythological story of Ramayana.
 According to popular belief, the water of the Lakshmana Tirtha Falls is bestowed with divine powers that wash off the sins of those who take a dip into its water.
 The blissful natural surrounding and exotic wildlife at the vicinity of the waterfalls make it a coveted asylum for nature lovers and holidaymakers from different parts of the country.